Let's Talk About 'THE Green KNIGHT'

 Every scene jumps to later in his life.
 Gawain and his wife enjoy their time together, they have a baby, the king dies, Gawain gets older, they are in middle of a war, Gawain becomes powerless, his people start to give up on him, and by the end of that scene, Gawain is left sitting on the throne deeply upset knowing that the enemies are going to attack him and everyone that is still with him.

 Then abruptly, the movie cuts right back to the scene where Gawain is about to get decapitated.
 He tells the Green Knight to give him a moment to get ready.
-Once he is ready, he replies “I'm ready now”.
-Then the credits roll.
+Once he is ready, he takes his green robe off, and replies “I'm ready now”.
+The Green Knight say to Gawain “Off with your head”.
+The credits roll.

 ‘The Green Knight’ camouflages itself as a medieval tale, but with David Lowery modernizing the concept, the film is really about one person's voyage through the challenges of life.
 In a way, this could be the next ‘Spirited Away’.
 Both movies include heavy symbolism that makes for a strong message about growth and life.